MalcolmPT/Malcolm_WADAss1/README.md

 # Usage

-//Make sure to always have this (you can change according to your file location)
+   Make sure to always have this (you can change according to your file location)
 - const services = require('./Malcolm_CustomerService.js');
+8

-//Calculate the bill after service tax & GST
+  Calculate the bill after service tax & GST
 - calculateTotalBill(100,9,10,40);

-//Show food items that meet these price ranges
+  Show food items that meet these price ranges
 - module.exports.minmaxbudget(20,25);

-//List out all the alcoholic drinks
+  List out all the alcoholic drinks
 - module.exports.NonAlcoholicList();

-//This command allows users to send their feedback about the food.
-The feedback can also be accessed with a key (the password) module.exports.GiveFeedback("Malcolm",  "221737Y@mymail.nyp.edu.sg", "The food tasted like it was made with love");
+  This command allows users to send their feedback about the food.
+The feedback can also be accessed with a key (the password)
+- module.exports.GiveFeedback("Malcolm",  "221737Y@mymail.nyp.edu.sg", "The food tasted like it was made with love");
-module.exports.GiveFeedback("Darren", "D4rren@gmail.com", "I didn't like the food", "P@ssw0rd!");
+- module.exports.GiveFeedback("Darren", "D4rren@gmail.com", "I didn't like the food", "P@ssw0rd!");

-//Gives a random cocktail for the user to order
+  Gives a random cocktail for the user to order
 - module.exports.CocktailParty();

 # Notes